A223D/oledAnimationsESP32Arduino/README.md

 ## Splitting and Saving Frames as C-style 2D Arrays

-In this section, we will use a Python script to split the frames of our gif file and save them as 2 C-style 2D Arrays.
+In this section, we will use a Python script to split the frames of our .gif file and save them as 2 C-style 2D Arrays.

 The first part of the script:
 ```python